zoltantorok/solaredge/README.md

 The aim of this repository is to develop python tools which allow one to
 * read out all relevant energy data from the inverter for a certain time period
 * visualise the energy data
-* simulate the existence of a battery with a given capacity (charging and discharging losses, limitation of the maximum charging and discharging powers)
+* simulate the existence of a battery with a given capacity (charging and discharging losses, limitation of the maximum charging and discharging powers are considered)
-* calculate energy costs (next step)
+* calculate energy costs